xKotelek/MeowLang/README.md

 ### Showcase

-First version of showcaise is been available below ⬇️
+First version of showcase is been available below ⬇️
 <img src="showcase.gif" alt="Showcase">